 - drink alcohol

-Even if these things don’t apply to you, it’s important that you always follow the dosing instructions carefully.
+Even if these don’t apply to you, it’s important that you always follow the dosing instructions carefully.
 For children, you need to give the dose written on the bottle or packaging, according to your child’s weight.

 Stop taking NSAIDs and see your doctor if you notice anything wrong, especially any signs of stomach bleeding, such as:

-Talk to your doctor about the benefits and risks of NSAIDs.
-For most people, the health benefits of treatment outweigh the known risks.
+Talk to your doctor if you have questions about the benefits and risks of NSAIDs.
+For many people, the health benefits of treatment outweigh the known risks.

-If you are thinking about buying over-the-counter NSAIDs, talk to your pharmacist or your doctor.
+If you are buying over-the-counter NSAIDs, talk to your pharmacist or your doctor.

-The Society of Hospital Pharmacists of Australia recommends that regular use of NSAIDS in older people is best avoided.
+The Society of Hospital Pharmacists of Australia recommends that older people avoid regular use of NSAIDS.
 For more information, visit the Choosing Wisely Australia website.
 Your pharmacist can help you find a more suitable medicine.